 There are two main types of Isa - cash Isas and stocks and shares Isas.
 In a stocks and shares Isa, all capital gains and income are protected from tax (although all dividends are still subject to 10% tax).
 All interest earned on money held in a cash Isa is tax-free.

 If you are a basic or higher-rate taxpayer, the interest you earn on savings will usually be taxed at 20% or 40% - so Best Rate cash Isas will often offer a better return than Best Rate savings accounts once tax is taken into consideration.

-The overall Isa limit for the 2013/2014 tax year is £11,520, of which £5,760 can be placed within a cash Isa.
+The overall Isa limit for the 2014/2015 tax year is £11,880, of which £5,760 can be placed within a cash Isa.
 These limits will rise each year in line with the Consumer Prices Index (CPI), rounded to the nearest £120.
 However, from 1 July 2014, the overall investment limit for an Isa will be increased to £15,000 a year.
 The annual limit can be made up of cash, or stocks and shares, or a mixture of both.